Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Dynamic Portfolio Choice in Estimated Diffusion Markets with Latent Parameter Uncertainty

 This subsection collects Gaussian benchmarks that yield closed-form \emph{decision-time reference} allocations.
-Fix a decision time $t\in[0,T)$ and suppose an external procedure provides an $\mathcal F_t$-measurable input law $q_t$ for the uncertain premium parameter/state.
-We treat $q_t$ as a decision-time input (not a belief process updated within a run): it is held fixed over the remaining horizon $[t,T]$ and the resulting references are used only as validation targets and controlled diagnostics (not as characterizations of the unrestricted optimum).
-If the decision is revisited at a later time $t'$, the reference can be recomputed by resolving the decision-time problem with the new input $q_{t'}$ (plug-in replanning).
+Fix a decision time $t\in[0,T)$ and let an external routine provide an $\mathcal{F}_t^{\mathrm{obs}}$-measurable \emph{input law} $q_t$ for the uncertain premium parameter/state.
+We treat $q_t$ as a decision-time input (not a belief process controlled/updated within a run): it is held fixed over the remaining horizon $[t,T]$.
+The resulting portfolios are used only as validation targets and controlled diagnostics (not as characterizations of the unrestricted optimum).
+If the decision is revisited at a later time $t'$, the reference is recomputed by resolving the decision-time problem with the new input $q_{t'}$ (plug-in replanning).

-We present two decision-time references.
-Section~\ref{subsubsec:gaussian-drift-static} considers \emph{static} drift uncertainty and provides the controlled benchmark used in the high-dimensional scaling/geometry experiments of Section~\ref{sec:hd-geometry}.
-Section~\ref{subsubsec:gaussian-drift-ou-belief} considers a mean-reverting (OU) premium factor with Gaussian decision-time uncertainty for the current factor level, which induces a horizon-dependent effective Gaussian law for the time-averaged premium and yields a tractable reference used in the hedging-demand recovery study of Section~\ref{sec:hedging-recovery}.
-Appendix~\ref{app:kalman-bucy} gives a linear--Gaussian illustration of how an external filtering routine may produce a time-indexed input law $q_t$; it is included only as an input mechanism (plug-in replanning), not as a belief-state control formulation.
+We present two references.
+Section~\ref{subsubsec:gaussian-drift-static} considers \emph{static} drift uncertainty and provides the benchmark used in the high-dimensional scaling/geometry experiments of Section~\ref{sec:hd-geometry}.
+Section~\ref{subsubsec:gaussian-drift-ou-belief} considers a mean-reverting (OU) premium factor with Gaussian decision-time uncertainty for the current factor level; OU propagation and time-averaging induce a horizon-dependent effective Gaussian premium law, yielding a tractable reference used in the hedging-demand recovery study of Section~\ref{sec:hedging-recovery}.
+All derivations are deferred to Appendix~\ref{app:gaussian-references-derivations}.